 The B&W PX are wireless and quite tight on the head, so they're fairly stable for most activities.
 They won't be the best headphones to take to the gym, and they're fairly bulky, so they will move a bit when tilting your head.
 They should be stable enough for most casual uses and even jogging but the ear cups are fairly heavy and will sway a bit when you run which is not ideal.
 On the upside, the lack of a cable means they won't get yanked of your head because the audio cable got hooked on something.

-The Bowers and Wilkins PX is a decent sounding pair of closed-back over-ear headphones.
 They have a deep, extended, and powerful bass, an even and decently balanced mid-range, and a great imaging performance.
 However, their bass is prone to significant inconsistencies especially if the user wears glasses, their mid-range sounds quite thick and cluttered especially on vocals, and their treble lacks a bit of brightness and detail.
 Additionally, like most other closed-back headphones, they don't have a speaker-like soundstage.

 Note: The PX was measured with the ANC mode set to Office, since City and Flight settings have a small negative effect on the sound quality.

 The B&W PX have a sub-par frequency response consistency.
 In the bass range, the maximum amount of deviation at 20Hz is more than 18dB.
 However, most of the deviation was measured on the human subjects who wears glasses.
 On the upside, the treble delivery is much more consistent, and doesn't change significantly across different positions and re-seats.
 For noise-cancelling headphones with a more consistent response, check out the Bose QuietComfort 35 II and the Sony WH-1000XM2.